SpinoniRaffaele/tech-notes/azure fundamentals/01 Cloud Concepts.md

 - **Manageability**:
 	- **Management of the cloud**: you can easily scale resources, deploy and remove them, monitor health and replace failing resources, receive automatic alerts based on configured metrics.
 	- **Management in the cloud**: you can manage the cloud through the web portal, using CLI using API, using PowerShell.

+### Azure resources overview
+Azure provides more than 100 services that enable you to do everything from running your existing applications on virtual machines to exploring new software paradigms, a cloud is not just a set of VMs but other tools ready to use and integrated in the environment.

+In order to use Azure services you need an Azure **subscription**, with an **Azure account** one subscription is automatically created, but multiple ones can be added.
+Inside each subscription there can be multiple **resource groups** where different azure services are grouped.
+Each subscription has its own invoice, and it's total amount to bill for the resources used Azure offers a free account with access to 20 Azure services for 1 year, a credit to be used in the year and access to some developer tools.
+Azure CLI can be accessed using `az` , for example you can start an interactive shell that helps you to insert azure commands like so:
+`az interactive`, then you can type `exit`.

+### Physical Infrastructure
+Azure is made of datacenters, which are facilities of resources spread around the world.
+As a customer you don't access datacenter directly but regions and availability zones:
+- Region: geographical area that contains at least one or more datacenters that work in a low-latency network, it is the LOCATION of services (although some services are global and not deployed to a specific region)
+- AZ: they are physically separate datacenters in an Azure region.
+Availability Zones are isolation boundaries in the sense that if a zone goes down the other continues working.
+Different AZ in the same region are connected through a fiber-optic network.
+  There are at least 3 AZ in each region supporting AZ.
+Using resources in multiple AZs will make a resilient and more available system.
+AZ are primarily for VM, managed disks, load balancer and SQL databases.
+In Particular Azure distinguishes:
+- **zonal services**: services that are attached to a zone (VMs)
+- **zone-redundant services:** automatically replicated across the AZs (SQL DB)
+- **non-regional services**: services always available globally, resilient to region-wide outages.

+**Region Pairs**: most Azure regions are paired with another region at lease 300 miles away.
+This allow for replication of resources in a region pair, in order to be resilient to massive issues that impact an entire region. (ex: West US + East US).
+Some services are automatically replicated.
+The regions pair are inside a GEOGRAPHY, they are fault tolerant, they ensure resiliency.

+**Sovereign Regions**: Instances of azure that are isolated from the main instance of Azure (used by governments, ex: US Gov Virginia, China East)

+### Management Infrastructure
+A **resource** is the basic building block for azure, anything you create, provision, deploy, etc... is a resource.
+**Resource group**: a group of resources, each resource must be in a unique resource group, resource groups cannot be nested and the resources can be moved from group A to group B.
+When you perform an action on a resource group you are doing the same action for all the resources inside.

+**Subscription**: unit of management, billing and scale.
+They allow to logically group resource groups to facilitate billing and management.
+You can implement boundaries between subscriptions:
+- Billing boundaries (different way of billing resources)
+- Access Control boundaries
+You can use subscriptions to separate environment (testing and prod), or different structures inside the organization, or different billing purposes (so you can easily track costs in grouped sections).
+Cannot be nested.

+**Management group**: management level above subscriptions, used to apply common governance conditions to the different subs.
+Used for enterprise-grade management.
+Management group can be nested.
+Management groups also apply role-based access control that will be inherited by all the entities underneath.
+10000 management groups are the limit for a single directory, the nesting can reach up to 6 levels.